If you are planning a vacation to Walt Disney World, you have likely heard of big changes to the fastpass system.

-- Fastpass Plus will be for one park per day
+- Fastpass Plus can only be used at one park per day

-- There will be kiosks in the parks for those that don’t have smartphones
+- There are kiosks in the parks for those that don’t have smartphones

 - You may book your fastpass times up to 60 days in advance.